 Summary of Key Points

-1. Attach Custom Events: Use .on(eventName) to attach handlers.
+- Attach Custom Events: Use

-4. Namespaces: Use namespaces to organize and manage events in large applications.
+.trigger(eventName, [data]). - Namespaces: Use namespaces to organize and manage events in large applications.

-6. Decoupling Logic: Custom events are a great way to decouple logic and make your code modular.
+.one(eventName)for handlers that should run only once. - Decoupling Logic: Custom events are a great way to decouple logic and make your code modular.